bootdotdev/blog/content/backend/become-backend-developer.md

 ![backend architecture](https://i.imgur.com/iiXz2iM.png)

-I would recommend becoming familiar with a SQL database first, probably PostgresQL.
-After that, get familiar with some of the NoSQL options, but I don't think you need to be an expert on *all* them.
+I would recommend becoming familiar with a SQL database first, probably PostgreSQL.
+After that, get familiar with some of the NoSQL options, but I don't think you need to be an expert on *all* of them.
 I'd recommend just being familiar with them from a high level so that in interviews you're able to hold your own.

 #### Resources